gloveboxes/Altair-8800-Emulator/docs/docs/en/60-programming/01-Vibe-Coding.md

 ## Getting Started with Vibe-Coding for the Altair 8800

-1. **Choose an LLM Tool**: Select a Large Language Model platform that supports code generation, such as OpenAI's GPT-4, Codex, or similar services.
+1. **Choose an LLM Tool**: Select a Large Language Model platform that supports code generation, such as OpenAI's GPT-5.1-Codex, Claude Sonnet 4.5 or similar services.
 2. **Set Up Your Environment**: Ensure you have access to the Altair 8800 emulator or hardware, along with any necessary development tools.
 3. **Define Your Goals**: Clearly outline what you want to achieve with your Altair programming project.
 4. **Craft Prompts**: Write clear and specific prompts to guide the LLM in generating relevant code snippets.